manleyevangelista/homelab/readme.md

 ## Closing

 I’m happy with my current setup, and it should last me at least the next five years (as of July 2025).
+I love how silent the whole thing is.
 I didn’t go with WiFi 7 or 2.5Gbps Ethernet because only one device supports it, so it’s not worth the extra cost.

 I also chose 4TB of storage since I don’t have many files.
 Out of the 1.3TB I’m using, about half are movies and shows that I delete after watching.
 I’ll upgrade storage only when needed.